 Also supporting partners and families of gender-variant and gay people, where appropriate.

 External events beyond our control can sometimes precipitate crisis, including reaching Midlife.
-This phase of our lives effects mental and emotional processes, as well as our body.
+This often confusing phase of our life - whether Menopause or Andropause - profoundly effects our mental, physical and emotional processes and personal identity.
 Making sense of things at this time can be extremely difficult.
-Laura will provide you with support and skillful listening, alongside her unique warmth and humour, guiding you through the thorny territory of the taboos of sexual change, and exploring the deeper spiritual significance of the ageing process, helping you discover renewed power and a deeper understanding of your potential and Self.
+Laura will provide you with support, knowledge and skilful listening, alongside her unique warmth and humour, while guiding you through the thorny territory of the taboos of sexual change.
+Here, you will explore the deeper spiritual significance of the ageing process, helping you discover renewed power and a deeper understanding of your potential and Self.

 'Why do I feel unhappy?'